ENASCAR Coca-Cola iRacing Series: Regular season

 The regular season consists of 16 rounds that begins in mid-February and ends in early October.
 A total of 40 racers compete for 8 spots in the playoffs.
-Points are gained for each race, earning one point per position (one point for 40th, two for 39th, etc.).
-Three bonus points are awarded for winning a race and one bonus point is awarded for leading a lap and leading the most laps.
+Points are gained for each race, earning one point per position (one point for 40th to 36th, two for 35th, three for 34th, etc.).
+Four bonus points are awarded for winning a race and one bonus point is awarded for leading a lap and leading the most laps.
 Only the best 12 out of 16 results count towards the driver's championship.
 The drivers with the most points qualify for the playoffs.
 Drivers receive $500 for a win, $300 for a second-place finish and $200 for a third-place finish for all races but the Daytona 500, which are increased.

 Playoffs

 Points are reset beginning week 17 for the playoff qualifying drivers who are all set at 2,000 points.
 After three races, the drivers in the top four of the standings qualify for the Championship race and their points are set to 3,000.
 The driver with the highest number of points at the end of the series is named the champion.
 In 2020, the Champion will be awarded $100,000, second will receive $20,000, $15,000 for third, and $10,000 for fourth.